Help & FAQ

 When all codes have been used to complete the survey and there are enough finished questionnaires for your purposes, you can "close the survey" by clicking on the lock icon on the dashboard or on the survey page.

-(Closing the survey can be reversed at any time, e.g. if participants whish to complete a questionnaire yet).
+(Closing the survey can be reversed at any time, e.g. if other participants whish to complete a questionnaire afterwards).

 After closing the survey, you will first be asked to provide some further information on the course of the meeting.
 These are very helpful for comprehensive evaluations of several meetings, for evaluation by central offices and umbrella organisations or for scientific evaluation.